TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/CropVariants/ContentElement/Index.rst

 Crop variants configuration per content element
 ===============================================

-It is however also possible to provide a configuration per content element.
-If you for example want a different cropping configuration for tt_content images, then you can add the following to your `image` field configuration of tt_content records:
+It is possible to provide a configuration per content element.
+If you want a different cropping configuration for tt_content images, then you can add the following to your `image` field configuration of tt_content records:

 .. code-block:: php